Research grants and PhD studentships

 Stage one – preliminary application

-Preliminary applications are reviewed and shortlisted by the Research Committee.
+Preliminary applications are reviewed by our Research Committee and Lay Panel and shortlisted by the Research Committee.
 Successful applicants are invited to complete a full application.

 Stage two – full application

-Full applications are sent to external reviewers for peer review.
+Full applications are sent to external reviewers for peer review and our lay panel.
 The Research Committee then meets to consider the full applications and peer review feedback.

 A final decision is made by the Board of Trustees.
 Applications should be submitted to firstname.lastname@example.org

 Please note: as a charity, we cannot contribute to university overheads.
 You can read more about projects we are currently funding here.